WHAT HOURS WILL CULINARY SERVICES BE OPEN IN THE FALL? (UPDATED 11/19/20)

 - Self-serve areas have been converted to fully served.
 This includes all service ware, condiments, and beverages.

 - The entire daily menu within residential dining will now be available as grab & go.
-Diners can opt for carryout containers (up to 3) or have their items plated if they intend to dine in.
+Diners can carry out up to 3 containers per access.
 All options will be distributed with single use disposable silverware and individually packed condiment containers.

 - Dining halls close from 3-5 p.m. to allow for additional cleaning and transition of staff.

-- Social distancing protocols are currently being implemented including table spacing, floor graphics and line queuing.
+- Social distancing protocols are currently being implemented including floor graphics and line queuing.

-- Antiseptic wipes are being provided for guests to sanitize their table.
+- Antiseptic wipes are being provided for guests to sanitize.

-- Dining halls will be staffed with additional team members dedicated to cleaning and sanitizing seating areas.
+- Dining halls will be staffed with additional team members dedicated to cleaning and sanitizing various areas.

 - The standard cleaner (QC 54 Peroxide Glass Cleaner) has been replaced with Peroxide Multi-Surface Disinfectant which is EPA approved effective against Coronavirus – COVID-19.